katerina-imediate/Basic-API/README.md

-This is very basic Python REST API with Flask and SQLite as the database.
+This is very basic Python REST API with Flask and SQLite as database.
 The application implements endpoint that retrieves users from database, and performs CRUD operations on data.
-Flask is installed via command
+Flask is installed via command 'pip install flask'
-  'pip install Flask'
 The app can be staretd wth command
 'flask run' or
 'python3 app.py'.